SHOWROOM RELAUNCH COMPETITION T&Cs

 8.2 Unless you have a right to end the contract immediately, the contract will not end until payment is made in full for your order.

-8.7 Returned items will be subject to restocking fees.
-A restocking fee is payable for any returned product.
-This may vary from 40% to 100% of the invoice value.
+8.7 Returned, or order cancellation items will be subject to a restocking fee.
+A restocking fee of 45% is payable for any returned product.
 Bespoke items are unique items made to your specification, for this reason carries a 100% charge, and is non-refundable.

 8.8 Mattresses that have been removed from the original packaging cannot be returned.